-Blockchain-based digital government can protect data, streamline processes, and reduce fraud, waste, and abuse while elevating trust and accountability.
+Blockchain-based solutions in the public sector can protect sensitive data, streamline processes, and reduce fraud, waste, and abuse while elevating trust and accountability.
 Public institutions are responsible for a vast number of trust-related functions and services, which makes blockchain a practical tool for government.
-Indeed, governments across all continents except Antarctica have taken note of this fact and are examining how they may be able to leverage blockchain technology in their services.
+Indeed, governments all across the world have taken note of this fact and are examining how they may be able to leverage blockchain technology in their services.

-Benefits of Blockchain in Public Sector
+Benefits of Blockchain in the Public Sector

-The public sector is suffering from several shortcomings.
+How many times has your work in the government sector been delayed?
+You must have that why this even happens.
+Well, the public sector is suffering from several shortcomings.
 Blockchain can benefit the telecom industry in overcoming these shortcomings.
 Some of the most notable benefits are:

 - Gaining Lost Trust of the Citizens